C4AI/blab-controller/INSTALL.md

   POETRY_VIRTUALENVS_IN_PROJECT=true poetry install
   ```

-  NOTE: If errors or prompts related to keyring passwords are shown,
+  **NOTE:** If errors or prompts related to keyring passwords or DBus are shown,
   run `export PYTHON_KEYRING_BACKEND=keyring.backends.fail.Keyring` in the same terminal session
   and try again.